Shopify/hydrogen-v1/docs/framework/internationalization.md

 {% endcodeblock %}

+> Note:
+> You can also consider using a third-party geolocation library, such as [`geoip-lite`](https://www.npmjs.com/package/geoip-lite).

 ## Internationalized routing

-Once you've detected a visitor's geolocation, you can assign custom routes to host and render a localized experience.
+After you've detected a visitor's geolocation, you can assign custom routes to host and render a localized experience.
 Hydrogen supports two strategies for internationalized routes: domains and subfolders.

-Examples of domain or subdomain routing:
-- `yourshop.com, yourshop.ca, yourshop.co.uk, etc.`
-- `us.yourshop.com, ca.yourshop.com, uk.yourshop.com, etc.`

-Examples of subfolder routing:
+### Examples

-- `yourshop.com/en/products`
-- `yourshop.com/en-CA/products`
+- **Domain routes**: `yourshop.com`, `yourshop.ca`, `yourshop.co.uk`
+- **Subdomain routes**: `us.yourshop.com`, `ca.yourshop.com`, `uk.yourshop.com`
-- `yourshop.com/fr/produits`
+- **Subfolder routes**: `yourshop.com/en/products`, `yourshop.com/en-CA/products`, `yourshop.com/fr/produits`

-### Domains or Subdomains
+### Domains and subdomains

-Once you've set up your domains and/or subdomains in Oxygen, or third-party hosting provider, you can assign these domains to a given locale.
+After you've set up your domains and subdomains in Oxygen, or third-party hosting provider, you can assign the domains to a given locale:

 {% codeblock file, filename: 'App.server.jsx' %}